logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER ATTILA ZOLLER MODELS

-Designed by the late Attila Zoller, possibly to take over the role of the A2L, this small range of guitars was very much Hofner's pinnacle of archtop construction, overshadowing even the 470 model.
+Designed in conjunction with the late Attila Zoller, possibly to take over the role of the A2L, this small range of guitars was very much Hofner's pinnacle of archtop construction, overshadowing even the 470 model.
 (In fact the price of the AZ "Award" version was 50% higher than that of the 470!)
-The Standard model (later changed to the AZ Special) was pretty luxurious, with solid spruce top, flamed maple back and sides, rosewood fingerboard, and large ornate mother of pearl block fret-markers.
+The Standard model (later supplemented by the AZ Special) was pretty luxurious, with solid spruce top, flamed maple back and sides, rosewood fingerboard, and large ornate mother of pearl block fret-markers.
 The Award model was blonde finished, had gold-plated metalwork, ebony fingerboard, and was of strictly limited production.
 The "AZ" was produced between 1982 and 1991.

 HOFNER JAZZICA

 One of the great designs which resulted from the employment of Klaus Schöller in the Hofner factory from 1986 onwards.
 (Herr Schöller is now Chief Executive of the Hofner Company.)
 This guitar was a revolution in archtop design when it first appeared in 1989.
 A highly tapered body width provided ease of playing the guitar, the joining of the neck to the body at the 16th fret aided access to the fingerboard, and the "slash" type soundholes and stunning finishes on offer certainly caught the eye!
-A carved solid spruce top was used and this, together with the mounting of the Shadow Attila Zoller pickup off the body top by attaching it to the end of the fingerboard (floating pickup), provided the correct acoustic properties for a Jazz guitar.
+A laminated spruce top was used and this, together with the mounting of the Shadow Attila Zoller pickup off the body top by attaching it to the end of the fingerboard (floating pickup), provided the correct acoustic properties for a Jazz guitar.
+The Jazzica, later called the Jazzica Standard, remained in the catalogue up to 1998.

-A year or so later, a Jazzica Special model was introduced which, being a blonde finish, was provided with binding around the rear body edge.
-(The original Jazzica had no binding on the body back, presumably as this would not have fitted in aesthetically with the dark gloss finishes choosen for it and the overall style of the guitar.)
+A year or so later, in 1991, a Jazzica Special model was introduced which, being a blonde finish, was provided with binding around the rear body edge.
+(The original Jazzica had no binding on the body back, presumably as this would not have fitted in aesthetically with the dark gloss finishes chosen for it and the overall style of the guitar.)
+The earlier versions of the Special still had a laminated body top, but by 1997 this had been changed to solid carved spruce.

-The final and longest lasting version, called the Jazzica Custom model, was a development of the Jazzica Special, with rear body binding, floating Hofner pickup, ornate headstock design, and blonde, occasionally brown sunburst, and violin varnish finishes on offer.
+The final and longest lasting version, called the Jazzica Custom model, appeared in 2000 and was a development of the Jazzica Special, with rear body binding, floating Hofner pickup, ornate headstock design, and blonde, occasionally brown sunburst, and violin varnish finishes on offer.
 The Jazzica disappeared from the Hofner Catalogue at the end of 2008.

 3: THINLINE ARCHTOPS & SEMI'S: